Table of Contents:

 You can include the copyright notice directly on your work.
 This can be your website or the platform where you publish your work for example.
 Another benefit of using a copyright symbol is when it comes to a copyright lawsuit.
 In that case, attempts by the defendant to reduce damages by claiming innocent infringement will be given no weight.

-The cheapest and simplest way of preventing copyright infringements is by including your contact information so that people can reach out to you to ask for permission, instead of infringing on your copyrighted work.
+The cheapest and simplest way of dealing with copyright infringements is by including your contact information so that people can reach out to you to ask for permission, instead of infringing on your copyrighted work.

 Publishing your work increases your visibility as a creator and attracts other people that want to reuse your work legitimately.
 Giving licenses to your work can benefit both the copyright owner and the person who is reusing your work.
 A copyright license authorizes a person or entity to use a work from the copyright owner and in exchange pays for it.